 The vas deferens cord is cut and sealed at one end and no stitches are required.

-An open ended no scalpel vasectomy is being adopted as the preferred technique because it has fewer complications.
+The open ended no scalpel vasectomy is being adopted as the preferred technique because it has fewer complications.

 Please remember vasectomy is not immediately effective.
 Follow up semen samples are required to ensure sperm clearance.
 Contraception must continue until you are advised the semen is clear.